Our free membership, business.com+, takes the pain out of choosing new business services.

 Is business debt consolidation right for your business?

-Although business debt consolidation can be beneficial, it isn’t a substitute for smarter spending decisions.
-You should spend only the money you know you have, which means investing in loans you know you can repay.
-As such, debt consolidation isn’t a strategy; it’s a last resort.
+Although business debt consolidation can be helpful, it isn’t a substitute for smarter spending decisions.
+You should only borrow money you’re confident you can repay, which means investing in loans that fit your financial reality.
+As such, debt consolidation isn’t a strategy — it’s a last resort.

-When you face debt from multiple creditors, it can feel unbearable.
-In some instances, business debt consolidation may simplify your payments and reduce your interest rate.
-Carefully research your options to ensure a business debt consolidation loan is the best solution for your business.
+If you’re juggling debt from multiple creditors, it can feel overwhelming.
+In some cases, consolidating that debt can simplify your payments and lower your interest rate.
+Just be sure to research your options carefully to determine whether a business debt consolidation loan is truly the right solution for your situation.

-Mike Berner and Max Freedman contributed to this article.
+Miranda Marquit and Mike Berner contributed to this article.

 Did you find this content helpful?